MontiCore/EmbeddedMontiArc/README.md

 ### Local execution

 - In the `container.py` file in the `tools` folder, you need to adjust the path at line 14 to match your path to the `preprocessing` folder.
-- In the `runncommand.bat` file at `files/Lattice_Structures`, please adjust the path to the `main.key` file in that same folder.
+- In the `runncommand.bat` file at `files/Lattice_Structures`, please adjust the paths to LS-DYNA and the `main.key` file in that same folder.
+Also adjust the cpu and memory limits if needed, depending on the capabilities of your PC and your LS-DYNA license.

 ### Cluster execution